FACSS Distinguished Service Award

 A candidate for the Distinguished Service Award must be nominated via a written petition, which enumerates the candidate's major contributions.
 The petition must be signed by at least four delegates, each representing a different member organization of FACSS.
 The signed petition must be submitted to the executive committee at least 30 days before the Governing Board meeting held at Pittcon in order to be considered and presented at SciX.
 A Distinguished Service Award will be awarded to the candidate if the Governing Board approved the petition by a majority vote.

-Edward J. Havlena
+2014 - Ron Williams and Edward J. Havlena

 2013 - Mark A. Hayes and Cynthia M. Lilly